Ask a doctor about a prescription for ENALAPRIL/HYDROCHLOROTHIAZIDE STADA 20/12.5 mg TABLETS

 Frequency not known: (cannot be estimated from available data)

-Malignant, benign, and unspecified neoplasms (including cysts and polyps)
+Benign, malignant, and unspecified neoplasms (including cysts and polyps)

-Not known:skin and lip cancer (non-melanoma skin cancer).
+Unknown: skin and lip cancer (non-melanoma skin cancer).

 Blood and lymphatic system disorders:

-Uncommon:decrease in red blood cells (cells that carry oxygen)
+Uncommon: decrease in red blood cells (cells that carry oxygen)

 Endocrine disorders:

-Not known:syndrome of inappropriate antidiuretic hormone secretion (SIADH).
+Unknown: syndrome of inappropriate antidiuretic hormone secretion (SIADH).

 Metabolism and nutrition disorders:

-Common:high potassium levels in the blood, increased cholesterol, increased triglycerides, increased uric acid in the blood
+Common: high potassium levels in the blood, increased cholesterol, increased triglycerides, increased uric acid in the blood

-Uncommon:low glucose and magnesium levels in the blood, gout
+Uncommon: low glucose and magnesium levels in the blood, gout

-Rare:increased glucose levels in the blood
+Rare: increased glucose in the blood

-Very rare:high calcium levels in the blood
+Very rare: high calcium levels in the blood

 Nervous system disorders:

-Uncommon:confusion, drowsiness, insomnia, tingling sensation, vertigo
+Uncommon: confusion, drowsiness, insomnia, tingling sensation, dizziness

-Rare:paralysis (due to low potassium levels in the blood).
+Rare: paralysis (due to low potassium levels in the blood).

-Uncommon:nervousness, decreased libido*
+Uncommon: nervousness, decreased libido*

-Rare:abnormal dreams, sleep disorders.
+Rare: abnormal dreams, sleep disorders.

-Eye disorders::
+Eye disorders:

-Very common:blurred vision.
+Very common: blurred vision.

 Ear and labyrinth disorders:

-Uncommon:ringing in the ears.
+Uncommon: ringing in the ears.

 Cardiac and vascular disorders: